phouse512/blog/_posts/2021-05-02-terraform-cloudfront-static-site.markdown

 various tools provided by AWS, setting up a web stack through the console is straightforward.
-It may be tempting to depend on the UI, especially for something that is usually pretty static, but I highly recommend adopting Infrastructure-as-Code (IaS) principles and using a management tool.
+It may be tempting to depend on the UI, especially for something that is usually pretty static, but I highly recommend adopting Infrastructure-as-Code (IaC) principles and using a management tool.
 You'll find that the simplicity in deploying new sites and regions is worth the upfront time in setting up your deployment, and it'll be much easier to manage.